robobenklein/robobenklein.github.io/_posts/2017-06-24-docker-steam-gaming-from-achernetsov.markdown

 -- Unit nvidia-docker.service has finished shutting down.
 ```

-And then the nvidiaa-docker program says:
+And then the nvidia-docker program says:

 ```
 # nvidia-docker run --rm nvidia/cuda nvidia-smi